Top 5 Most Common Medical Malpractice Cases in Turkey and How to Handle Them

 Foreign nationals often encounter additional difficulties when pursuing malpractice claims:

-- Language Barriers – Misunderstanding medical explanations or instructions.
+- Language barriers can lead to misunderstandings of medical explanations or instructions.

 At Oran Partners, we specialize in overcoming these challenges by providing multilingual legal support, medical expert access, and direct liaison with Turkish medical institutions.